-While credit cards give students the ability to build their credit, they also come with some pitfalls.
-Sure, multiple cards provide you with access to increased credit, but you run the risk of borrowing more money than you can repay.
-If you plan to maintain more than one credit card, it’s important to avoid overspending and make your payments on time.
+While credit cards allow students to build their credit, they also come with some pitfalls.
+Sure, multiple cards give you access to increased credit, but you risk borrowing more money than you can repay.
+If you plan to maintain multiple credit cards, it’s important to avoid overspending and make your payments on time.
 MoneyGeek recommends repaying your balances in full each month to avoid accumulating costly interest.

 - Student credit cards tend to be easier to qualify for than most other types of credit cards.

-- Proof of enrollment is often needed during the application process to qualify for these cards.
+- Proof of enrollment is often required during the application process to qualify for these cards.